U.S. The Young Republic (512:302) Fall 2017

 determining your final grade.
 Attendance at

 Students should be in their seats by the time the lecture begins at 8:10a.m.
-Please do not begin packing your books or otherwise preparing to leave class until the professor has completed the lecture.
-Such behavior is distracting both to the professor and to other students.
+Please do not begin packing your books or otherwise preparing to leave class until I have completed the lecture.
+Such behavior is distracting both to me and to other students.
 Laptop computers are permitted for the purpose of taking notes.
-However, all other electronic devices (for example, cell phones and iPods) should be put away when the lecture begins.
+However, all other electronic devices (for example, cell phones and iPads) should be put away when the lecture begins.
 Thank you for your cooperation.

 each topic are posted on the